smdhen/Human-Resources-Data-Cleaning-and-Analysis-with-Python-and-Power-Bi-For-visualisation-part/README.md

     15- How does the hiring of employees compare to the employees who have quit over the years, categorized by gender?
     16- What is the average age of employees hired by the company, categorized by gender?
     17- What is the average age of employees who have quit the company, categorized by gender?

+These questions encompass various aspects of employee demographics, turnover rates, hiring trends, and tenure distribution, providing a comprehensive understanding of the workforce dynamics within the company.

 ### Dashboard analysis with Powerbi

 ### Summary
-This analysis provides valuable insights into workforce demographics, employee performance, retention rates, and other key HR metrics.
+This analysis provides valuable insights into workforce demographics, employee performance, retention rates.
 ### Ref
 [Youtube](https://www.youtube.com/watch?v=PzyZI9uLXvY&t=1040s) Link to Vidio where this project has been done but Usin SQL and Power Bi by Irene-arch